stdevPavelmc/mdexportab/README.md

 **It only works with that precise version of Python?**

-No, it _must_ work with any python in the 3.x branch; for example in a recent migration job I found that a Windows 2008 server can't install the latest python 3.8.x and ask me for a service pack and a .NET version... using an old python version (3.5) I managed to wun it and avoid the nasty & time-consumming upgrade and .NET install
+No, it _must_ work with any python in the 3.x branch; for example in a recent migration job I found that a Windows 2008 server can't install the latest python 3.8.x and ask me for a service pack and a .NET version... using an old python version (3.5) I managed to run it and avoid the nasty & time-consumming upgrade and .NET install as that server will be reinstalled with a FLOSS solution

 **Why it's not exporting data for some users? or I have 200 users and only exported data for 123 of them?**